-Nonetheless, some countries decide to not include micro-credentials in NQFs.
-In these cases, micro-credentials may still refer to qualification framework levels, for example, if they are credit-bearing (see Text box below).
-As follows, the exclusion does not imply that micro-credentials cannot be used as a component part of full qualifications in the NQF or as alternates and complementary credentials.
+Nonetheless, some countries decide to not include micro-credentials in NQFs, while still using NQF levels, in order to preserve the flexibility of the credentials (see Text box 11 below).
+As follows, the exclusion does not imply that micro-credentials cannot be utilised as a component part of full qualifications in the NQF or as alternates and complementary credentials.

-Text box 18.
+Text box 11.
 Reasons for excluding micro-credentials from NQFs